viamrobotics/docs/docs/services/vision/detection.md

 ### Create the ML Model Service

-Navigate to the [robot page on the Viam app](https://app.viam.com/robots), then create an ML Model Service for the classifier model:
+Navigate to the [robot page on the Viam app](https://app.viam.com/robots), then create an ML Model Service for the detector model:

 {{< tabs >}}
 {{% tab name="Builder" %}}
-Click on the robot you wish to add the classifier to.
+Click on the robot you wish to add the detector to.
 Select the **config** tab, and click on **Services**.

 Scroll to the **Create Service** section: